biswaroopmukherjee/breadboard/README.md

 What kinds of metadata can we store?
 ---

-Aside from the basic experimental runtime, and imagenames, you can store notes, settings, crop regions, pixel sizes, bad shot labels,
+Aside from the basic experimental runtime, and imagenames, you can store notes, settings, crop regions, pixel sizes, bad shot labels, datasets, filepaths to image files, and more.

 How do I use the API?